Proofreading resumes and reports

 Most people proofread resumes or reports electronically and if a professional editor proofreads your document they will probably use Track Changes so you can see their corrections.

-For other articles about this topic, go to:
+For more information about this topic, go to:

 Proofread by Dee Sansom, On Time Typing, Editing and Proofreading